apache/brpc/docs/cn/redis_client.md

  /_.___/\__,_/_/\__,_/\__,_/     /_/  / .___/\___/
                                      /_/
-This command-line tool mimics the look-n-feel of official redis-cli, as a demostration of baidu-rpc's capability of talking to redis server.
+This command-line tool mimics the look-n-feel of official redis-cli, as a demostration of brpc's capability of talking to redis server.
 The output and behavior is not exactly same with the official one.

 redis 127.0.0.1:6379> mset key1 foo key2 bar key3 17